jqwik-team/jqwik/documentation/src/docs/include/kotlin-module.md

 - As of this writing Kotlin still has a few bugs when it comes to supporting Java annotations.
   That's why in some constellations you'll run into strange behaviour - usually runtime exceptions or ignored constraints - when using predefined jqwik annotations on types.

+- Some prominent types in jqwik's API have a counterpart with the same name in Kotlin's default namespace and must therefore always be fully qualified:
+  - `net.jqwik.api.constraints.IntRange`
+  - `net.jqwik.api.constraints.LongRange`
+  - `net.jqwik.api.constraints.CharRange`

 - Some types, e.g. `UByte`, are not visible during runtime.
   That means that jqwik cannot determine if an `int` value is really a `UByte`, which will lead to confusing value reporting, e.g. a UByte value of `254` is reported